Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 serverless -- Don’t break things down too small (dare I say microservices).
 Keep your lambdas and code grouped logically rather than striving for smallest unit of work serverless -- forces devs into working within limits - mainly memory and time per lambda function invocation.
 This then forces good habits around breaking down complex operations, which by default results in better resilience and scalability.
-E.g. we have to break down large rule executions into multiple executions per issue (instead of processing 1000s of issues in bulk) service service = software functionality https://en.wikipedia.org/wiki/Service_(systems_architecture) service availability service mesh
+E.g. we have to break down large rule executions into multiple executions per issue (instead of processing 1000s of issues in bulk) service service -- backing -- inferred = dependencies for an instrumented service, such as databases, queues, or third-party APIs, even if that dependency hasn’t been directly instrumented service -- backing = any service the app consumes over the network as part of its normal operation https://12factor.net/backing-services service = software functionality https://en.wikipedia.org/wiki/Service_(systems_architecture) service availability service mesh